 After the time with the kids we got treated to homemade dumplings with a precious family.
 It was a first experience of being invited to someone’s home for a meal.
 There were three generations of the family there: our friends, their kids, the wife’s parents, the wife’s brother, his wife and kids.
 Rachel and Elizabeth got to play with their kids, which they enjoyed.
 The adults asked us to pray with them

 before we left, which we enjoyed.

 We obviously appreciate how each of you is thinking of us, praying for us, and letting us know we are cared for.
-We welcome more emails, Skype, or phone calls (we have a state-side number – 530-440-6690).
+We welcome more emails, Skype, or phone calls.
 We also have some financial needs above our normal budgeting with the new semesters starting.
 With the additional classes, we need to also upgrade our transportation with an electric bike and bicycle.
 Here are the additional costs we are hoping to raise.

 - Allison’s Tuition – $575

 - Electric Bike – $400